amarpan/how-to-install-and-configure-zshell/README.md

 {{< note >}}

-If for any reason you need to switch back to the bash shell, use the following command and then log out and back into your session:
+If for any reason you need to switch back to the bash shell, use the following command:
 ```
 chsh -s $(which bash)
 ```
+Proceed to log out and back into your session for the change to take effect.
 {{< /note >}}

 ## Change Zsh Theme